How to Build Simple and Inexpensive Decorative Shutters

 - 3 – 1x4x27-inches

-Line up 3 36 inch 1×4’s and add glue to the inside edges of the boards.
+Line up 3 36-inch 1×4’s and add glue to the inside edges of the boards.
 Be sure to add the bead of glue all the way down from top to bottom.

 Once your two inside board edges have glue, you are going to clamp them together.

 Let your glue dry for at least an hour before removing the clamps.
+Handle the project carefully – the glue will hold but won’t be fully set for 24 hours.

 Add the 10.75-inch board horizontally across the top.
 Place this board 3 inches from the top.
 Add a double bead of glue under the horizontal piece and clamp in place.